wasdwasd0105/picocalc-pi-zero-2/README.md

 ## Guide for Setup Pi Zero 2 on Picocalc

+#### Tips
+1. You can change UI size on Preference → Appearance Settings → Defaults
+2. The Pico Connectors on clockwork_Mainboard_V2.0_Schematic are Left-Right flipped!

 #### Set up wire connection

 Connect your PicoCalc to the Raspberry Pi Zero 2: